33rd Infantry Division (United States): Triangular division

-To maintain the 33rd Infantry Division with three regiments, the 136th Infantry Regiment, originally a Minnesota National Guard unit inactive during the interwar period, was reconstituted in the Army of the United States, activated with new recruits and personnel transferred from elsewhere in the division, and assigned to the division on 1 April 1942.
 In 1942, three National Guard divisions, the 30th, 31st, and 33rd, became "virtual pools" for the Army Service Forces in the activation of new service units.
 In July 1942, 2,000 personnel from all arms and services were taken from the 33rd Infantry Division and sent to Camp Edwards, Massachusetts, to form the nucleus of the Engineer Amphibian Command and the 1st, 2nd, and 3rd Engineer Special Brigades that were being activated there.